 Birthday Bulletin Board Ideas

 Making an exciting and creative birthday display in your classroom doesn’t need to take hours.
 In fact, often a classroom birthday wall looks best if your students help you make it!

 We can’t get enough of this Cacti and Sombrero Birthday Bulletin Board template.
 Each cactus displays a month of the year.
 Each student in your class gets a blank sombrero to write their name and the date of their birthday on.
-They can color in the hat however they would like!
+They can color the hat however they would like!